Bed Styles Trends for a Calmer, Cozier Bedroom

 Soft Blue: A Breeze of Serenity

 Soft blue tones instantly evoke feelings of calmness and clarity.
-Often associated with water and sky, these hues help slow the heart rate and invite relaxation.
-Whether you’re painting your walls or choosing bedding, incorporating soft blue can help create a peaceful, meditative atmosphere.
-It’s an especially smart choice if your room gets a lot of natural light, as it reflects brightness beautifully.
+Associated with water and sky, these hues slow the heart rate and invite relaxation.
+Whether painting your walls or choosing bedding, soft blue helps create a meditative atmosphere.

 - Use it as a base color for walls or bed linens